 How Long Does An Appeal Decision Take?

-The answer to this question depends on the level of appeal, and may require patience.
-Reconsideration may take between a few weeks and a few months, depending on the SSA’s current caseload.
-A decision from an administrative law judge may take a year or more.
 An Appeals Council decision usually takes at least a year, sometimes two.
-A federal case often lasts at least a year, but may stretch to as long as several years.
-Even the most experienced attorney has a limited ability to speed up the process, but having good representation can increase your chances of success considerably.
+A federal case often lasts at least a year but may stretch to several years.
+Even the most experienced attorney has a limited ability to speed up the process.
+But having good representation can increase your chances of success considerably.

 What Are My Chances Of Winning The Appeal?